wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

         }
     }

 We can pretty much leave this as is for our Rango app.
 You can see a `default` database that is powered by a lightweight database engine, [SQLite](https://www.sqlite.org/) (see the `ENGINE` option).
-The `NAME` entry for this database is then the path to the database file, which is by default `db.sqlite3` in the root of your Django project.
+The `NAME` entry for this database is the path to the database file, which is by default `db.sqlite3` in the root of your Django project.

+H> ### Git Tip
+H> If you are using Git, you might be tempted to add and commit the database file.
+H> This is not a good idea because if you are working on the app with other people H> they are likely to change the database and this will cause endless conflicts.
+H>
+H> Instead, add `db.sqlites3` to your `.gitignore` file so that it wont be added.
+H> You can also do this for other files like `*.pyc` etc that are specific to your machine, H> settings, etc but different on other machines

 I> ### Using other Database Engines
 I> The Django database framework has been created to cater for a variety of different database backends, such as [PostgresSQL](http://www.postgresql.org/), [MySQL](https://www.mysql.com/) and [Microsoft's SQL Server](https://en.wikipedia.org/wiki/Microsoft_SQL_Server).
 For other database engines, other keys like `USER`, `PASSWORD`, `HOST` and `PORT` exist for you to configure the database with Django.